somleng/adhearsion-twilio/README.md

 ## Configuration

 Configure your *voice_request* endpoint in `config/adhearsion.rb` or use the environment variables.
+This should be the same endpoint that you point to in your Twilio configuration and should return valid TwiML.

     Adhearsion.config do |config|
+      # The default voice to use for a female speaker (see 'config.punchblock.default_voice' for allowed values) [AHN_TWILIO_DEFAULT_FEMALE_VOICE]
+      config.twilio.default_female_voice   = nil

+      # The default voice to use for a male speaker (see 'config.punchblock.default_voice' for allowed values) [AHN_TWILIO_DEFAULT_MALE_VOICE]
+      config.twilio.default_male_voice     = nil

       # Retrieve and execute the TwiML using this http method [AHN_TWILIO_VOICE_REQUEST_METHOD]
       config.twilio.voice_request_method   = "post"